AledPeart/plant-base/README.md

 #### Bootstrap

-* I have the CSS framework [Bootstrap](https://getbootstrap.com/) to achieve a design consistency across the site.
-Bootstraps responsive breakpoints have been utilised to ensure the site layout is responsive across all viewports and devices
+* I have used the CSS framework [Bootstrap](https://getbootstrap.com/) to achieve a design consistency across the site.
+Bootstrap's responsive breakpoints have been utilised to ensure the site layout is responsive across all viewports and devices
-* Buttons - The sites buttons will all be Boostrap's 'Outline Secondary', again they have a neutrality that will compliment rather than distract from the sites color
+* Buttons - The sites buttons will all be Boostrap's 'Outline Secondary', again they have a neutrality that will compliment rather than distract from the site's color
 * I have used Bootstrap's modals, cards, alerts and forms and responsive navbar, throughout the site to achieve a uniformity of design that is visually pleasing and responsive.

 ## Initial Planning